 Noojee, 130km from Melbourne in West Gippsland has a range of walks.
 You can visit either of the Toorongo and Amphitheatre Waterfalls but the best option is to make a circuit and take in both falls through the rainforest and tree ferns.

 Surrounded by tall forest, follow the old railway line from Noojee along the Trestle Bridge Walk and walk across the restored Trestle Bridge which is one of the only remaining historic timber bridges in Victoria.
 The bridge is 102m long and 20m high and is said to be one of the largest of its type in the Southern Hemisphere.

-For information on even more walks in Melbourne see here:
+For information on even more walks in Melbourne (more than 200) see here: